tueimage/essential-skills/python-essentials.md

 l[2] = 100   # l is now [1, 2, 100]
 ```

-On the other hand, types like `tuple` and `str` are not mutable: you have to re-assign them to change them, i.e. this does not work
+On the other hand, types like `tuple` and `str` are not mutable: you have to re-assign them to change them, i.e. this does not work:

 ```python
 s = 'abc'